 How to Apply for Social Security Disability Benefits

 One of the biggest challenges facing Lyme patients is the debilitating symptoms that render patients unable to work along with the large out-of-pocket costs for treatment.
-This challenge is further compounded by the inequitable health systems we have in the United States.
 This resource outlines a background of why Lyme treatment can be so expensive as well as showcases options for financial relief.

 Medically Qualifying for Social Security Disability Benefits